Revenge of the Nerds: Home media

 The film was released on DVD on March 6, 2007, and on Blu-ray on May 6, 2014, by 20th Century Fox Home Entertainment.

 Legacy

 Lasting reception

 The film holds a 71% critics' approval rating film review aggregator website Rotten Tomatoes, based on 43 critics' reviews.
 Their consensus reads: "Undeniably lowbrow but surprisingly sly, Revenge of the Nerds has enough big laughs to qualify as a minor classic in the slobs-vs.-snobs subgenre".

 On Metacritic, it has a score of 44 out of 100, based on reviews from six critics, indicating "mixed or average reviews".

-It is #91 on Bravo's "100 Funniest Movies".
+It is No. 91 on Bravo's "100 Funniest Movies".

 Fraternity

 Due to the influence of the film, a genuine Lambda Lambda Lambda fraternity was founded at the University of Connecticut in 2006, and several chapters have launched.
 The "Tri-Lambs" (not an all-black fraternity as portrayed in the film, but open to all races and orientations) has six chapters in Connecticut, Maryland, New York, and Washington state.